orbbec/OrbbecSDK_v2/examples/2.device.multi_devices_firmware_update/README.md

 ## Overview

-If you want to upgrade multiple Orbbec cameras connected to your system, this sample might be helpful for you.
+If you want to upgrade multiple cameras connected to your system, this sample might be helpful for you.
 For detailed information about firmware upgrades, please refer to the [2.device.firmware_update](../2.device.firmware_update/README.md).

 > Note: This sample are not suiltable for Femto Mega, Femto Mega i, and Femto Bolt devices.
 > For these devices, please refer to the this repo:[https://github.com/orbbec/OrbbecFirmware](https://github.com/orbbec/OrbbecFirmware)